trydydd/slimemoldgrappling/content/blog/bad_habits.md

 So, the next time you're on the mats, don't be afraid to embrace "bad habits" – they might just one way to accelerate your growth!

-If you have questions, suggestions, or content that you would like to see covered send us an [email](mailto:social@slimemoldgrappling.com)
+## Join the Mailing List

+If you would like to receive content focused on training effectiveness, the constraints-led approach, and ecological dynamics sent to your inbox weekly with one discount from our partners per month sign up below!

+{{< newsletter >}}